SitePen/dstore/docs/Collection.md

 		var object = index.target;
 	});

-If you will be calling `range()`, to retrieve pages of data, that should be called on the tracked query (tracked notifications, and their index position will be based on the total collection tracked, and not relative to the individual pages).
+If you will be calling `fetchRange()`, to retrieve pages of data, that should be called on the tracked query (tracked notifications, and their index position will be based on the total collection tracked, and not relative to the individual pages).